 Digital Equity aims to build a collective culture of digital consent and mutual accountability shaped by and for the benefit of the most vulnerable among us.
 Everybody should have agency to make decisions about the technologies that shape their lives, regardless of their level of digital skills or knowledge.
 Digital participants should have self-determination over their data bodies: everyone has the right to know and to determine what information they generate by using technology - what data is collected, how it is shared and used, and how to opt-out of unsafe or exploitative data extraction and targeting.

 Building for the Future

 Instead of reacting to challenges, harms, and risks as they arise, we should envision systems and standards that will build digital equity as technologies evolve.
 Accountable and transparent digital systems, standards, and common understandings can increase both access and safety before problems arise.
 Our technological systems should reflect the best society we can collectively imagine, now and in the future.

 Founder & Co-Director

-Greta Byrum reimagines the way we design, build, control, and govern communications systems.
-As Co-Director of the Digital Equity Laboratory, she builds digital justice through applied research, community projects, and policy strategy.
-Previously Byrum founded and led the Resilient Communities program at New America, where she developed and led Resilient Networks NYC, an initiative bringing training, tools, and equipment for storm-hardened mesh WiFi to five neighborhoods in NYC's flood plains.
+Greta reimagines the way we design, build, control, and govern communications systems.
+As Co-Director of the Digital Equity Laboratory, Greta built digital justice through applied research, community projects, and policy strategy.
+Previously she founded and led the Resilient Communities program at New America, where she developed and led Resilient Networks NYC, an initiative bringing training, tools, and equipment for storm-hardened mesh WiFi to five neighborhoods in NYC's flood plains.

 Our institutional partners and allies include: